gokulnair2001/Edditordo/README.md

 * If you face issues in any step open a new issue.
 * To fix issues: Fork this repository, make your changes and make a Pull Request.

+# Future Updates

+* Will ad various additional functions like
+* Add More Filters
+* Add option to crop, rotate
+* An Option to remove noise

 # Imortant Message

 * The constraints applied are not perfect better you run this app in iPhone 11 Pro Max.